What is Bipolar Disorder?

 - Psychoeducation or Family therapy involves the family members to support and help manage the symptoms.

 - Electroconvulsive therapy or shock therapy can be done in severe cases.

 Following certain lifestyle changes can also, help in controlling the symptoms better.

 - Stick to a fixed schedule of basic daily activities such as eating, sleeping

 - Maintain a symptom chart so as to analyze the onset of an episode.

 - Learn to handle stressful situations.

 - Take your medicines religiously

-A positive outlook, regular treatment and support from the loved ones can easily help sail through the difficult phases so value the real treasures of life.
+A positive outlook, regular treatment, and support from loved ones can easily help sail through the difficult phases so value the real treasures of life.